cs3216/cs3216.github.io/coursework/facebook/index.md

 (especially so if the call was triggered say by clicking the **Submit** button).
 In such cases, it may be wise to implement your own set of visual cues – display a loading indicator while your AJAX request is in progress, and remove it when it completes.
+You should also think about how to prevent / react to users clicking on the same button multiple times in quick succession.

 ### AJAX in jQuery